SaiMun92/ShortenMyLink/README.md

 # ShortenLink Application
 Last updated: 16th Aug 2016

-This is a Meteor and React application where u can
+This is a Meteor and React application where u can create a shorten URL much like Google URL Shortener tool.

 ## Installation
 In your terminal, cd to the downloaded folder.